s4236569/physgap/content/classes/PHYS1171/pressure.md

 The figure above shows a small *patch* of area on the surface of the ball lets call it $A_p$.
-Now we know the pressure is $10$ pa, the force must be $10\timesA_p$ and its direction is normal to the surface.
+Now we know the pressure is $10$ pa, the force must be $10\times A_p$ and its direction is normal to the surface.
 This means the force points straight towards the center of the ball.

 So what is the total force that the liquid exerts on the ball?
 If it's not immediately obvious think about it?

 Its zero right?
 This is because for every small patch that causes a force toward the ball's center there is *always* one on the other side of the ball that directly cancels it.
-If we include gravity the total force is $mg$ downward.
+If we include gravity the net force is $mg$ downward.

 So the ball will sink!
 But wait wouldn't the tennis ball float?